sjaymoon15/react-would-you-rather-app/README.md

 # React Would You Rather App Project

-This is the Would You Rather App project for Udacity's React Nanodegree Course.
+This is the Would You Rather App project to practice React, Redux, and Testing.

 ## Technologies used